JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 ```

 The Kotlin/Wasm compiler is capable of generating TypeScript definitions from any `@JsExport` declarations in your Kotlin code.
-These definitions can be used by IDEs and JavaScript tools to provide code autocompletion, help with type-checks, and make it easier to include Kotlin code in JavaScript.
+These definitions can be used by IDEs and JavaScript tools to provide code autocompletion, help with type-checks, and make it easier to consume Kotlin code from JavaScript and TypeScript.

 The Kotlin/Wasm compiler collects any top-level functions marked with the `@JsExport` annotation and automatically generates TypeScript definitions in a `.d.ts` file.

-To generate TypeScript definitions, in your `build.gradle.kts` file in the `wasmJs` section, add the `generateTypeScriptDefinitions()` function:
+To generate TypeScript definitions, in your `build.gradle.kts` file in the `wasmJs{}` block, add the `generateTypeScriptDefinitions()` function:

 ```kotlin
 kotlin {